 Another way to take the pressure off is to cook and freeze some easy to reheat meals.
 When baby arrives, nobody in the house is going to want to cook, especially if you’re tired.

 Take the weeks before baby’s due date to stock up on meals – make double portions, eat half and freeze the rest.
+Or even ask a family member or friend if they can cook up a meal for you!
 Then all you have to do is reheat it and the work is done.

 Create a list of important contacts and emergency phone numbers to have on hand in case you need them in a hurry.
 Add them as contacts to your phone and your partner’s phone, so you’ll always have them with you.